Automobile Insurance Fraud Program

 Organized Automobile Fraud Activity Interdiction Program

-The California State Legislature has determined that organized automobile fraud activity operating in major urban centers of the State represents a significant portion of all individual fraud-related automobile insurance cases.
-This fraudulent activity drives higher insurance premiums in certain urban and low-income areas of the state.
-The problem demands coordinated effort by all appropriate agencies and organizations.
-California Insurance Code Section 1874.8 requires the Insurance Commissioner to award three to ten grants for a coordinated program targeted at the successful prosecution and elimination of organized automobile fraud activity.
-The primary focus of the program is organized criminal activity that occurs in urban areas and which often involves the staging of collisions and filing accident or damage claims.
+The California State Legislature has determined that organized automobile fraud activity operating in major urban centers of the state represents a significant portion of all individual fraud-related automobile insurance cases.
+This fraudulent activity endangers the safety of the public and drives higher insurance premiums in certain urban and low-income areas of the state.
+The primary focus of the program is the investigation of organized criminal activity that occurs in urban areas and which often involves the staging of collisions and the filing of fraudulent accident or damage claims.